ajite/ajite.github.io/_posts/2021-6-30-Pi-Kodi-Shadowsocks-Netflix-streaming-services.md

 # By pass geo-blocking warning

 Most of the streaming services forbid the use of proxy/VPN.
-This article it meant to help you set up a box in a complex home environment.
+This article is meant to help you set up a box in a complex home environment.
 You should not use it to access geo-locked content.

 I tested this setup with Netflix, Hbo Max, Disney Plus and YouTube.
 Everything worked like a charm.
 This article focuses on teaching you how to install the proxy client and make sure that all the traffic goes through it.